Devesh21700Kumar/Canvase-test/README.md

   - `index.js`: The entry point of the application.
 - `public/`: Contains the public assets and HTML file.
 - `package.json`: Contains the project dependencies and scripts.

+Rectangle resizing has been implemented using the re-resizable library.
+The Rectangle component is wrapped with the Resizable component, which provides resize handles.
+Dragging the resize handles updates the width and height of the rectangle.